-Inside an Intel SGX enclave, the UWRMSR instruction will cause a #GP(0) exception instead of a VM exit if any of the above conditions are true.
-Such VM exits have priority below a #GP due and MSR address outside the bitmap range or whose bit is clear in the bitmap.
-Moreover, if any of the above conditions hold for an execution of UWRMSR in an enclave, a #GP occurs instead of a VM exit.
+Such VM exits have priority below a #GP due to an MSR address outside the bitmap range or whose bit is clear in the bitmap.
+In enclave mode, UWRMSR will cause a #GP(0) exception instead of a VM exit if any of the above conditions are true.